teamicaal/quoting-engine-plugin/README.txt

 3. Create buttons throughout the website with the following attributes `data-toggle="quoting-engine"` and `data-iframe="{url}"` swapping `{url}` with the quoting engine URL
 4. To enable the redirect popup you can add the following attribute 'data-redirect-width="768"'

-== Screenshots ==

-1. This is a screenshot of the configured settings page

 == Changelog ==

 = 1.0.0 =